frntendev/taskmanager/README.md

 # taskmanager

-a react application for assign tasks to staff
+a react application for assign tasks to staff (Drag & Drop Version)